This is a demonstration & sample application designed to be a simple multi-user web based chat system.

 - Called by the client to get an access token and URL to connect via WebSockets to the Azure Web PubSub service.
 Must be called with userId in the URL query, e.g. GET /api/getToken?userId={user}

-- Returns a list of signed in users, note the route for this function is /api/users
+- Returns a list of signed in users from statechats

-- Returns a list of active group chats, note the route for this function is /api/chats
+- Returns a list of active group chats from stateState is handled with state.js

 which is an ES6 module exporting functions supporting state CRUD for users and chats.
 This module carries out all the interaction with Azure Tables, and provides a relatively transparent interface, so a different storage backend could be swapped in.